PhillipRC/generator-acquisition-gateway/README.md

 Sets the Project root

 ### Service
-Generates an AngularJS Service and test files

-### Factory
 Generates an AngularJS Service and test files.
 This is useful when a [Singleton](https://en.wikipedia.org/wiki/Singleton_pattern) is needed.